-16. Overall, how would you assess this clinical experience?
-(Check only one)

-Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.

-Time well spent; would recommend this clinical education site to another student.
+- 16. Overall, how would you assess this clinical experience?
+(Check only one) - $\boxtimes$ - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. - Time well spent; would recommend this clinical education site to another student.

-Some good learning experiences; student program needs further development.

-Student clinical education program is not adequately developed at this time.

-- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Be willing to learn.
-Come prepared with skills to practice for when there is any down time. - 18.
-If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-Did not have MS III yet, which covers the spine. - 19.
+- Some good learning experiences; student program needs further development.
+Student clinical education program is not adequately developed at this time. - 17.
+What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
+Compassion, communication, organization, time management since in acute bed side you receive a list of patients with no set schedule and you have prioritize.
+Also, emergency consults happen all the time so you have to be flexible.
+In this clinical you will see very unique and sad cases because it's a level 1 trauma center, you have to be able to comfort the patient while completing evaluations and treatments.
+Even if a patient is not doing well which unfortunately happens, you have to stay calm and be able to think quick and get the appropriate help.
+There is always someone around to help. - If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
+MS III, neuro PT - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Review your special tests, MMT, goni, and anatomy.
-Come prepared with skills to practice. - 20.
+Review line and monitors prior to starting in detail.
+It will make it easier when you are expose to it.
+Yout CI will review it but it can be overwhelming without prior exposure. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-Clinical anatomy, MS I and II - 21.
+Documentation- Professional issues, lab values- cardiopulm, basic transfers- PT interventions - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-Having taken MS III would have been helpful
+Lines and monitors lesson and how to transfer taking them into account